cagov/data-infrastructure/transform/README.md

 ### Setting up your environment

-First, reate a Python virtual environment
+First, create a Python virtual environment
 (this could be a `conda` environment or a native Python one) A local install of this repository requires: